openid/eKYC-IDA/openid-connect-authority.md

 This section defines some terms relevant to the topic covered in this document

 > Legal entity:
 >  - [Cambridge dictionary](https://dictionary.cambridge.org/dictionary/english/legal-entity) "a company or organization that has legal rights and responsibilities"
->  - [Business dictionary](http://www.businessdictionary.com/definition/legal-entity.html) "An association, corporation, partnership, proprietorship, trust, or individual that has legal standing in the eyes of law.
-A legal entity has legal capacity to enter into agreements or contracts, assume obligations, incur and pay debts, sue and be sued in its own right, and to be held responsible for its actions"

 > Natural person:
->  - [Business dictionary](http://www.businessdictionary.com/definition/natural-person.html) "A human being, as opposed to a juridical person created by law."
+>  - [Legal dictionary](https://legaldictionary.lawin.org/natural-person/) "Human being, as distinguished from artificial persons or corporations recognized by the law."

 > Authority:
->  - [Business dictionary](http://www.businessdictionary.com/definition/authority.html) "1.
-Institutionalized and legal power inherent in a particular job, function, or position that is meant to enable its holder to successfully carry out his or her responsibilities.
-2. Power that is delegated formally.
-It includes a right to command a situation, commit resources, give orders and expect them to be obeyed, it is always accompanied by an equal responsibility for one's actions or a failure to act"
 >  - [Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/authority) "the official power to make decisions for other people"